Vol 3: Theologies of the Digital

 Feminisms' theological anthropology has for decades prior to digital technologies given us clues to how to respond as relational, interdependent, and multiple selves in community and in communion with God without underestimating the suffering caused by systemic oppression.

-In this presentation, I provide an introduction to deepfakes and related machine-learning technologies for theologians, assess their danger as well as potential uses, and advocate for developing a spirituality of critical empathy in response.
+In this paper, I provide an introduction to deepfakes and related machine-learning technologies for theologians, assess their danger as well as potential uses, and advocate for developing a spirituality of critical empathy in response.

 We are exploring what we can learn by reading bible with machines.
 For the full version of this project please visit https://iliff.github.io/theologiesofthedigital/ and the code repository at https://github.com/iliff/theologiesofthedigital .